SnootyMonkey/Falkland-CMS/README.md

 ## GETTING HELP

 Falkland CMS is pre-alpha and not yet usable.
-A usable version is expected by the end of October 2013 and instructions for getting help will be available then.
+A usable version is expected by the end of 2013 and instructions for getting help will be available then.

 ## LICENSE